TheFortniteFreak/DeObfuscator/README.md

 ## Latest Release

-The latest version of DeObfuscate can be downloaded from the GitHub Releases page:
+The latest version of DeObfuscator can be downloaded from the GitHub Releases page:

 https://github.com/TheFortniteFreak/DeObfuscator/releases/latest

 Download the latest `.exe` release and run it.

-The release version includes everything required to run DeObfuscate:
+The release version includes everything required to run DeObfuscator:

 - DeObfuscate application
 - PySide6 runtime